bsc-pm/dlb/doc/user_guide/source/how_to_run.rst

 .. note::
-    OMPT support is in progress, if your OpenMP runtime supports it DLB can automatically intercept parallel constructs and modifify the number of threads at that time.
+    OMPT support is in progress, if your OpenMP runtime supports it DLB can automatically intercept parallel constructs and modify the number of threads at that time.

 MPI + OpenMP
 ------------